Our Digital Greenwashing Guide

 Here are a few things the COP team could do to improve this situation:

 Hosting the event with an oil baron as its leader aside, this was another missed opportunity for COP28.
-Maybe we’ll see improvements in the COP29 website?
+Maybe we’ll see improvements in future COP websites?
 I’m not holding my breath, but it certainly would be nice for the world’s highest profile climate event to get its digital sustainability act together.
 Do better.

 Image of an email explaining why a hosting provider is green because they use Google Cloud Platform.